Conditioning on posterior samples for flexible frequentist goodness-of-fit testing: Main results

 \subsection{Theoretical Guarantees}

-As we have seen in \Cref{prop: posterior is sufficient}, the posterior density $\pi(\,\cdot\mid X)$ is a minimal sufficient statistic for the data $X$; this explains why, as $B\to\infty$, we can expect that the aCSS-B method should be valid.
-In practice, of course, we run aCSS-B with a finite set of posterior samples---thereby yielding an approximately valid test.
+As we have seen in Proposition \ref{prop: posterior is sufficient}, the posterior density $\pi(\,\cdot\mid X)$ is a minimal sufficient statistic for the data $X$; this explains why, as $B\to\infty$, we can expect that the aCSS-B method should be valid.
+In practice, of course, we run aCSS-B with a finite set of posterior samples---leading to approximately exchangeable $(X, \widetilde{X}^{(1)}, \dots, \widetilde{X}^{(M)})$---thereby yielding an approximately valid test.

-In this section, we examine the behavior of the method when $B$ is finite, to understand the role of $B$ in the validity of the aCSS-B approach.
-In order to establish theoretical guarantees, we will first need a few definitions.
+In this section, we examine the behaviour of the method when $B$ is finite, to understand the role of $B$ in the validity of the aCSS-B approach, for which we will first need a few definitions.
 Below, let $\pi_0$ denote any prior density on $\Theta$, with respect to the same base measure $\nu_\Theta$.
 For intuition, we should think of $\pi_0$ as being concentrated near the unknown true parameter value $\theta_0$.

 \begin{Definition}[Prior concentration] For any prior with density $\pi_0$, define

 where as before, $\bar{f}_{\pi_0}$ denotes the density of the marginal likelihood of $X$ when we draw $\theta\sim \pi_0$, i.e.,